What you need to know about winter storms

 Nor’easters nearly always bring heavy rain or snow, as well as powerful winds, rough seas and sometimes coastal flooding.

 Nor’easters usually develop between Georgia and New Jersey, within 100 miles east or west of the East Coast.
-The heavily populated region between Washington, D.C., Philadelphia, New York City and Boston is especially impacted by nor’easters.
-These storms usually move northeastward and reach maximum intensity near New England.
+The heavily populated region between Washington, D.C., Philadelphia, New York City and Boston is especially affected by these types of storms.
+They usually move northeastward and reach maximum intensity near New England.

 In the Midwest and other non-coastal parts of U.S., large storms are called mid-latitude systems.